 Bats are dangerous to remove yourself because the diseases they carry pose significant health risks.
 Attempting an at-home removal may be illegal, depending on the bat species.
 We recommend hiring a bat removal expert when dealing with an infestation.

-How to DIY
+How To DIY Bat Removal

 Although we don’t recommend it, it is possible to remove a bat from your home without the help of a professional.
 Here is a quick overview of how to remove a single invading bat: